-- A3 CG3: The knowledge of basic subjects and technologies that capacitates the student to learn new methods and technologies, as well as to give him great versatility to confront and update to new situations - A4 CG4: The ability to solve problems with initiative, to make creative decisions and to communicate and transmit knowledge and skills, understanding the ethical and professional responsibility of the Technical Telecommunication Engineer activity. - A35 CE26/ST6 The ability to analyze, codify, process and transmit multimedia information using analogical and digital signal processing techniques.
+- B3 CG3: The knowledge of basic subjects and technologies that enables the student to learn new methods and technologies, as well as to give him great versatility to confront and adapt to new situations - B4 CG4: The ability to solve problems with initiative, to make creative decisions and to communicate and transmit knowledge and skills, understanding the ethical and professional responsibility of the Technical Telecommunication Engineer activity. - C26 CE26/ST6 The ability to analyze, codify, process and transmit multimedia information using analogical and digital signal processing techniques. - D2 CT2 Understanding Engineering within a framework of sustainable development. - D3 CT3 Awareness of the need for long-life training and continuous quality improvement, showing a flexible, open and ethical attitude toward different opinions and situations, particularly on non-discrimination based on sex, race or religion, as well as respect for fundamental rights, accessibility, etc.

-Learning aims Expected results from this subject Training and Learning Results Analyze digital signal processing diagrams.
-Design digital filters from specifications.
-Analyze and A3 specify the fundamental parameters of the communication subsystems from the point of view of A4 digital signal processing.
-Statistical analysis and filtering applied to the coding, processing and transmission of multimedia information.
-A35
+Learning outcomes Expected results from this subject Training and Learning Results Analyze digital signal processing diagrams. В3 C26 Design digital filters from specifications.
+B4 C26 D2

+Analyze and specify the fundamental parameters of the communication subsystems from the point B4 of view of digital signal processing.
+Statistical analysis and filtering applied to the coding, processing and transmission of multimedia В3 C26 information R4